Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

-- Have the emergency contact details of your countries embassy on hand in case of emergency.
+- Have the emergency contact details of your country’s embassy on hand in case of emergency.

-- Make yourself familiar with any current travel warnings or travel scams for that port/country.
+- Make yourself familiar with current travel warnings or scams for that port/country.

 - Don’t drink too much alcohol while ashore.
 Being intoxicated could make you an easy target, make you susceptible to accident or injury or even cause you to miss your boarding time.